chrisemunt/mg-dbx-bdb/README.md

 ## <a name="EventLog"></a> The Event Log

-**mg\-dbx** provides an Event Log facility for recording errors in a physical file and, as an aid to debugging, recording the **mg\-dbx** functions called by the application.
+**mg\-dbx\-bdb** provides an Event Log facility for recording errors in a physical file and, as an aid to debugging, recording the **mg\-dbx\-bdb** functions called by the application.
 This Log facility can also be used by Node.js applications.

 To use this facility, the Event Log file must be specified using the following function: